 The Tesla Guides or Manuals have been updated although the changes seem to be relatively cosmetic.
 The link takes you to a list for each model.

 Lot's of people have random issues after a software install, many of them curing themselves after a reboot.
 As a general rule, we'd suggest always doing a scroll wheel reboot after a software update, simply press the two steering wheel scroll wheels until the screen turns off and then let go.
 The screen will come back within a minute or so, depending on hardware.
 It's certainly worth doing this is you notice any unusual behaviour, but prevention is better than cure.
 There's a second reset option which is to change the car configuration slightly, either the language, or wheel type.
 This also causes the car to do a soft reset and this has returned missing features such as Tidal.
 Our Guide to rebooting your Tesla provides more details.

-In a word, you can't force it yourself although you can help the car to download the update once it's been allocated to have an update.
-To do so, connect the car to wifi, and maybe even consider a wireless hotspot when in use.
-Car's not connected to wifi generally do not receive updates quickly.
+In a word, you can't really force it yourself although you can help the car to download the update once it's been allocated to have an update.
+To do so, connect the car to WiFi, and maybe even consider a wireless hotspot when in use.
+Car's not connected to WiFi generally do not receive updates quickly.

 You may find the car sticks at 50% for a while.
 We've seen reports that keeping the car awake will help speed past past this point as the car will try and sleep and halt the process.
 Even keeping the mobile phone app open may help to prevent the car sleeping.

 There are a number of reasons why a particular feature or change may not be included when your car upgrades.
 These include regional restrictions, hardware specific features, model specific updates and some changes are linked to software options purchased such as EAP or FSD.
 There are also times when software release notes are provided but only Tesla test engineers get the updates.